scrawlon/CSS-Animation-Blocks/README.md

   * **'delayTime'** is the number of milliseconds to wait between applying animations to the each of the chosen elementSelectors.
-  * **'delayRange'** is an array containing two 'delayTime' numbers representing the randomly selected min/max time to delay between applying animations to the each of the chosen elementSelectors.
+  * **'delayRange'** is an array containing two 'delayTime' numbers representing the min/max time to delay between applying animations to the each of the chosen elementSelectors.
+At runtime, a number will be randomly selected using the 'delayRange' values as the min/max to choose from.

 ```JavaScript
 const mainBlock = new AnimationBlock({